Dobrotskyi/ConveyorRush/README.md

 You can watch game footage via link: [link](https://www.youtube.com/watch?v=URuxnNbDVXk&ab_channel=ValeriiDobrotskyi)

-Also you can try this game by yourself by donwloading an apk
+Also you can try this game by yourself by downloading an apk

 # Here are some screenshots.
 ![image](https://github.com/Dobrotskyi/ConveyorRush/assets/118120050/44ef405c-a048-4af7-a120-e5b2d2d08689)